hankbesser/recursive-agents/README.md

 git clone https://github.com/hankbesser/recursive-agents.git
 cd recursive-agents
 pip install -e .  # or pip install . for non-editable
-# pip install -e .[all] for running the streamlit app and working with LangGraph in demo
+# pip install -e .[all] for running the streamlit app
-# pip install .[all] for non edittable version as above
 ```
 ---
-### Challenge: Ask Your Agentic Coding tool to Think Deeply about this Project
+### Ask Your Agentic Coding tool to Think Deeply about this Project

-Here's something fun - ask your favorite coding tool ( i.e. Claude Code in a terminal) the following input prompt in a new conversation..
-It is very informal and you can tailor the structure (possibly more formal language if you are into that) but the TODO is pretty solid with this particular order:

 **"Ok please think as deeply as possible about this project.
-Start with thinking as deeply as you possibly can about the main core engine is in core/chains.py - think deeply about this, giving every detail you can see from it and what it does.
+Start with the main core engine is in core/chains.py - giving every detail you can see from it and what it does.
 Then go to the package level in recursive_agents including template_load_utils.py and base.py and do the same deep thinking process.
-Then read the templates folder starting with the protocol, then system prompts (noting that protocol language won't leak as an aside), then the user prompts.
-Lastly, hit all files in the the demos folder- again, as deep of analysis as you can go.
+Then read the templates folder starting with the protocol, then system prompts, then the user prompts.
+Lastly, go to all files in the the demos folder- again, as deep of analysis as you can go.
 It's good to get a deep grasp of this project."**

-*The responses will not dissapoint.*

 ---